Introduction

 Can I use a different type of stain if I don’t like the color I chose initially?

-Yes, if the initial stain hasn’t fully cured, you can apply a different stain over it, but ensure proper surface preparation for the best results.
+If the initial stain hasn’t fully cured, applying a different stain over it is an option.
+Just make sure to prepare the surface properly for the best outcome.

 How can I maintain the stained brick after the project is complete?